pj0620/SpringWebFlowViewer/README.md

 # SpringWebFlowViewer
-Tool written in python used to view Spring Webflow files as a Directed Graph.
+Tool written in python used to view flows defined in Spring Webflow files as a Directed Graph.

 ## Testing
 ```